Algebraic Surfaces in Positive Characteristic: Kodaira dimension zero

 \subsection{Abelian surfaces}

 These are two-dimensional Abelian varieties.
 Their main invariants are as in characteristic zero:

 Abelian surfaces are usually studied within the framework of Abelian varieties of arbitrary dimension.
-We note that there exists a huge amount of literature on Abelian varieties and their moduli spaces, both in characteristic zero and in positive characteristic, see, e.g., \cite{Mumford Abelian}.
+There exists a huge amount of literature on Abelian varieties and their moduli spaces, both in characteristic zero and in positive characteristic, see, e.g., \cite{Mumford Abelian}.

-By an (unpublished) result of Grothendieck, Abelian varieties lift to characteristic zero, see also Section \ref{sec:Witt}.
+By an (unpublished) result of Grothendieck \cite[Theorem 5.23]{Illusie ExistenceTheorem}, Abelian varieties lift formally to characteristic zero, see also Section \ref{subsec:general lift}.

-For an Abelian variety $A$ of dimension $g$ multiplication by $p$ is a finite morphism and its kernel $A[p]$ is a finite and flat group scheme of length $p^{2g}$.
-Its identity component $A[p]^\circ$ is infinitesimal of length at least $g$.
+For an Abelian variety $A$ of dimension $g$, multiplication by $p$ is a finite morphism.
+Its kernel $A[p]$ is a finite and flat group scheme of length $p^{2g}$, and refer to Section \ref{subsec:curves}, where we already discussed elliptic curves ($g=1$).
+The identity component $A[p]^0$ is infinitesimal of length at least $g$.
 The quotient $A[p]/A[p]^0$ is an \'etale group scheme isomorphic to $(\ZZ/p\ZZ)^r$, for some $0\leq r\leq g$.
 This quantity $r$ is called the {\em $p$-rank} of $A$.
-For Abelian varieties of dimension at most two, the $p$-rank can be detected by the action $F:H^1(A,\OO_A)\to H^1(A,\OO_A)$ of Frobenius.
-(This is not true in higher dimensions: if $F$ acts as zero then all Newton slopes are positive, but the Newton polygon may not be a straight line.)
+For Abelian varieties of dimension at most two, the $p$-rank can be detected by the Frobenius-action $F:H^1(A,\OO_A)\to H^1(A,\OO_A)$.

 \begin{Definition} An Abelian surface $A$ is called \begin{enumerate} \item {\em ordinary} if $r=2$.
 Equivalently, $F$ acts bijectively on $H^1(A,\OO_A)$. \item {\em supersingular} if $r=0$.
 Equivalently, $F$ is zero on $H^1(A,\OO_A)$. \end{enumerate} \end{Definition}